NotaKennen/Discord-Message-Monitor/README.md

 Once you run it for the first time, it'll run the first loop in "culling mode", where it'll check every single channel in every single server, and cache all the inaccessible and dead ones so it doesn't need to check them on later runs.
 After that, it'll only check channels that have had some message activity in the last week.
 Most of the things mentioned here are configurable (such as whether or not it should cull dead channels, if you dont want to loop it, if you want to cache dead channels etc etc etc), read the Config section for more information.

 After running it for a while, it'll have gathered a decent amount of messages into an SQLite database.
 You can then use these however you will.
 Currently it'll format the database like this: Message ID / User ID / Channel ID / Content / Timestamp (Discord formatted, YYYY-MM-DDTHH:MM:SS.000000+00:00, the T between the Date and Time is a good separator if you want to format it).

+## Dependencies
+The program has only two external dependencies, Requests and pytz.
+They're still listed in requirements.txt, if you dont feel like writing 2 commands.
+Besides that, it uses only Python's own modules, mainly sqlite3 (for the database), json (for the config file) and Time (for misc time related things, such as caching).

 ## Config
 The program will create a config file when running for the first time, here is an explanation of all the config options: